borntofrappe/Practice-Front-End-Web-Development/D3 Practice/README.md

 - Line Chart Time Series.
 A line chart making use of a time scale and showcasing the price of gasoline and diesel over the years.

+- Stacked Column Chart.
+Two columns describing the proportion of the change in price due to taxes.

 ## Development notes

 A few thoughts jotted down while developing the application.